freeCodeCamp/guide/pages/docs/certificates-guide/use-an-id-attribute-to-style-an-element/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Use an ID Attribute to Style an Element"
+title: "Use an ID Attribute to Style an Element"
+parent: "certificates-guide"
 ---

 One cool thing about `id` attributes is that, like classes, you can style them using CSS.